John Hagelin

-Hagelin graduated in physics in 1981, and began post-doctoral research at the CERN for less than a year, then at the SLAC.
-He vanished in 1983 in the midst of personal problems and reappeared a year later as physics professor at the Maharishi University of Management (MUM), then became its president.
-Hagelin believes that his extended version of unified field theory is identified with Maharishi Mahesh Yogi's "unified field of consciousness", a view that was rejected by "virtually every theoretical physicist in the world" in 2006.
+In 1981, Hagelin graduated with a Ph.D. in physics from Harvard University and then did several months of post-doctoral research at CERN.
+He went on to do post-doctoral work at the SLAC.
+In 1984, he became a professor of physics at Maharishi International University (MIU), and later became the university's president.
+Hagelin postulates that his extended version of unified field theory is identified with Maharishi Mahesh Yogi's "unified field of consciousness", a view that was rejected by "virtually every theoretical physicist in the world" in 2006.

 Hagelin stood as a candidate for President of the United States for the Natural Law Party, a party founded by the TM movement, in the 1992, 1996 and 2000 elections.
 He is the author of Manual for a Perfect Government (1998), which sets out how to apply "natural law" to matters of governance.
-Hagelin is also president of the David Lynch Foundation, which promotes TM.
+Hagelin is also the president of the David Lynch Foundation, which promotes TM.